9To5Civil

 6. Reinforcement of Concrete Stem Wall:

-A “J” shape rebar is provided having a vertical shape with 4 number of diameters with over the center spacing of 48” having 90” hook at the end of the bar to make it monolithic with the footing pad.
+A “J” shape rebar is provided having a vertical shape with 4 diameters with over the center spacing of 48” and having 90” hook at the end of the bar to make it monolithic with the footing pad.

-There are also two horizontal rebars are provided one at the footing hook while one from 12” at the top.
+There are also two horizontal rebars provided one at the footing hook and one from 12” at the top.

 Like this post?
 Share it with your friends!